 Experts on the matter criticized the site chosen, since they were worried about technical conditions such as the area’s seismotectonic activity and the granite’s permeability.
 They feared that the pilot laboratory and the highly active nuclear waste stored in this stone would not provide required isolation for the amount of time (50,000-500,000 years, depending on the life span of some isotopes contained in such waste) necessary to ensure that it decays to levels that are harmless for people and the environment.
 Furthermore, inability to meet the seismotectonic stability criteria of the International Douro’s domain, where Aldeadávila is located, was also a restraint.

-The project requested further investment of US$ 5.6 million in European Community funds.
-This hypothesis led to street protests where about 3.000 people participated in Zamora.
-And just a day later, there were already about 30.000 Spanish and Portuguese protesting in Salamanca, located halfway between the border and Madrid, under the slogan ''We want hospitals, culture and progress – we don’t want to be Europe’s nuclear waste dump".
-At this time, the project was suspended till further studies.
+The project required another US$ 5.6 million of European Community funds to be invested.
+This led to street protests in which approximately 3,000 people participated in Zamora.
+Only one day later, this number rose to 30,000 Spanish and Portuguese activists protesting in Salamanca, halfway between the border and Madrid.
+Their slogan was: "We want hospitals, culture and progress.
+We don’t want to be Europe’s nuclear waste dump".
+The project was suspended until further studies could be carried out.